National and Multi-Chapter Scholarships

 Undergraduate Delts with a cumulative grade point average of 3.5 or higher on a 4.0 scale are recognized as Kershner Scholars.
 Additionally, individuals meeting this criterion will be invited to apply for the Outstanding Kershner Scholar Award, a merit-based academic scholarship in the amount of $2,500.00.

 Applications will be sent electronically, each January, to individuals who have achieved the Kershner Scholar designation in the previous academic year.
 A desirable candidate will demonstrate superior academic achievement, a dedication to helping others in the academic setting, and a commitment to a life of excellence.
+For information on the Kershner Scholar reporting process, please click HERE.

 Charles T. Boyd Scholarship

 Established by the C.T.
 Boyd Family in memory of their husband and father, Charles T. Boyd (North Carolina, 1921).
-This annual scholarship, for up to $1,000 each, is presented to Delts with the highest sophomore year GPA in each active undergraduate chapter in the States of North Carolina, South Carolina and Virginia.
+This annual scholarship, for up to $1,000 each, is presented to Delts with the highest sophomore year GPA in each active undergraduate chapter in the States of North Carolina, South Carolina, and Virginia.

 Bill Fraering Memorial Scholarship